We get it. You have all the thyroid symptoms, but your doctor told you that your thyroid is normal and you wonder why you still don’t feel well.

 For a full thyroid panel, what thyroid tests do I need?

-When we assess thyroid from a functional level we check: TSH, Free T3, free T4, Reverse T3 and thyroid antibodies.
+When we assess thyroid from a functional level we check: TSH, Free T3, free T4, and thyroid antibodies.
 Because not only do we want a normal functioning thyroid, we want that thyroid hormone to be working optimally in your body.
 We want the conversion of T4 to T3 (the active form of thyroid hormone) assessed, and we want that T3 to get into the cell where it’s used to drive metabolism.

 When do you need a full thyroid panel?

 You may need a full thyroid panel if: